Cwalsh888/ccjs-app/README.md

 A project to visualize data from the CCJS group.

+## Future Upgrades

+- [ ] Can load the Historical data page from the start date in the URL.

+- [ ] Animate between pages with framer-motion.

+- [ ] Create a dark mode version of website.

+- [ ] Parse the data more to get Fun Facts Data.

 ## Tech Debt

 - [ ] Move the data transformations on the front-end to the server.